apache/spark/BREEZE.rst

           is used in the scheduled run in CI when we rebuild all the images from the scratch and run the tests to see if the latest python images do not fail our tests.

+  --cleanup-docker-context-files
+          Removes whl and tar.gz files created in docker-context-files before running the command.
+          In case there are some files there it unnecessarily increases the context size and makes the COPY . always invalidated - if you happen to have those files when you build your image.

   Customization options:

   -E, --extras EXTRAS